Improwised/improwised.github.com/content/careers/senior-software-engineer.md

 <div class="col-md-8 col-sm-12 job-details">
   <p>
-    We are seeking a Senior Software Developer to work on a variety of projects ranging from SaaS products to building out API’s and architecting backend tools.
+    We are seeking a Sr. Software Developer to work on a variety of projects ranging from SaaS products to building out API’s and architecting backend tools.
   </p>
   <p>
     The ideal candidate will be a full-stack web application developer (talented on both frontend and backend) who has a knack for problem solving and critical thinking.
 We are looking for someone with experience architecting solutions and breaking business requirements down into achievable technical tasks.
 Experience with pair programming, code review, and developing team best practices is also important.
   </p>
   <div class="text-block">
     <h5>Responsibilities</h5>